Agoric/documentation/main/REPL/README.md

   connect and disconnect to/from remote ports, and send and receive data over those connections.
 - [`zoe`](/zoe/api/zoe.md): Deploy and interact with smart contracts.
 Zoe protects smart contract users by escrowing digital assets and guaranteeing users get either what they want or get a refund of what they escrowed.
 Even if the contract is buggy or malicious.
-This link takes you to the standard `zoe` API documentation.
+This link takes you to the standard, non-REPL specific, `zoe` API documentation.
 When calling any of the `zoe` API methods from the REPL, `zoe` must be prefaced by `home.` and use `E()`.
 For example, `E(home.zoe).getFoo()`
 - [`priceAuthority`](./priceAuthority.md): Get price quotes for pairs of digital assets.
 - [`scratch`](./scratch.md): An off-chain, private, place to store key-value pairs on your ag-solo for later use.